textlint/textlint/packages/@textlint/textlint-plugin-text/README.md

 - `extensions`: `string[]`
     - Additional file extensions for plain text

-For example, if you want to treat `.custom-ext` as text, put following config to `.textlintrc`
+For example, if you want to treat `.custom-ext` as text, put following config to `.textlintrc.json`

 ```json5
 {